2015

 The Carnarvon Gorge Road is a Local Road of Regional Significance and is the lone access to Carnarvon Gorge, a significant natural feature and major tourist attraction.
 Carnarvon Gorge is one of Queensland’s premier nature-based attractions, with an estimated 65,000 visitors per annum.
 Supporting two major accommodation establishments, and a variety of other businesses including helicopter tours, walking tours, and sunset entertainment the Gorge is an important part of the local economy.

 The last 15km of the road is unsealed, with a poor alignment and narrow width.
 The current alignment raises a safety concern.
 There are four floodways including Carnarvon Creek which has a tendency to rise quickly, cause localised flooding and road closures.
 During the wet season, local residents have difficulties travelling to work or home due to unexpected flooding.
+Some tourists avoid the area in wet season due to the risk of flood related road closures, which limits economic activity within the region through this period.

 NineSquared’s role on the project was to undertake an economic evaluation of the project to support submissions for funding.
+This involves two separate economic analyses to provide a well-rounded understanding of the potential impacts of the project.

 The project was successfully funded and announced by the Queensland Government in December 2015 under the “Royalties for Resource Producing Communities Fund”.
-Download the media statement below.